merkle-open/generator-nitro/packages/project-nitro-typescript/readme.md

 For information on how to use Nitro with docker, please refer to [nitro-docker.md](./project/docs/nitro-docker.md).

+### Use Dashboard

+Or use the dashboard to get an overview of the important npm scripts and documentations.

 ## Nitro

 For information on how to use Nitro, please refer to [nitro.md](./project/docs/nitro.md).